-Years ago, part of web page design was a unseen section that gave the "meta keywords" for a page.
+Years ago, part of web page design was an unseen section that gave the “meta keywords” for a page.
 This was usually the same as the topic of the page but was only seen by search engine crawlers.
-This is no longer necessary and Google has specifically stated they do not use them anymore.
+This is no longer necessary, and Google has explicitly stated they do not use them anymore.

-However that does not mean that you do not want to understand keywords and how to use them in the content of your website.
-It is extremely important for you to have your keywords in your content.
+However, that does not mean that you do not want to understand keywords and how to use them in the content of your website.
+It is essential for you to have your keywords in your content.

 One of the biggest mistakes I see churches do with their websites is to have really thin content and not understand the importance of keywords.